HOW DO I JOIN TAMID?

 WHAT IS TAMID’S POLICY ON POLITICAL AND RELIGIOUS INITIATIVES?

-Since our founding, TAMID Group has been an apolitical and areligious organization.
-TAMID orients our students to Israel only through non-divisive means: experiential business education.
+Since our founding, TAMID Group has been apolitical and areligious.
+TAMID connects our students to Israel only through non-divisive means: experiential business education.

 1) As an apolitical organization, TAMID does not host or sponsor programs that require members to either consume political content or take part in political activism.
 We define “political” as taking a position on a divisive or partisan issue relating to government.